Submitted by MarcoD on 14-04-2012 @ 20:01Last edited by Lead on 07-10-2018

 If a Roll is recorded and it is playing back, you can use the Channel Assign rotary to select another channel.
 The playback of the Roll will now be played on the newly selected channel while you also hear the audio of the current track.
 You can use the Sound Color FX on the Roll that is playing and the Channel Fader to control the volume.
 You can not use the Equalizers or Trim of the Rolled sound.

 Two microphones can be used at the same time.
 Mic 1 connects to the Jack/XLR combo socket in the top left corner of the DJM, Mic 2 connects (Jack) to the back of the DJM.
 Both microphones have individual level controls.

-The two way Equalizer controls offer control for the lower (100Hz) and higher (1kHz) frequencies and works for both Mics.
+controls offer control for the lower (100Hz) and higher (1kHz) frequencies and works for both Mics.

 The Talk Over function reduces the level of all channel other than the Mic with -18dB (default setting) when a signal is detected on the microphone exceeding -10dB.
 The Talk Over works can be selected in the Setup Menu, the default setting is Advanced.